oracle/cloudtestdrive/AppDev/wls/WLS_on_OKE.md

 ### Prerequisites

-To run this lab, you need following elements :
+To run these labs you will need access to an Oracle Cloud Tenancy, either via a **Free Tier**, using a **Pay-as-you-Go** account, or using the **Corporate account** of your organization.

-- An Oracle account to download the docker image.
-To create an account, follow instructions [here](https://profile.oracle.com/myprofile/account/create-account.jspx)
+If you do not have an account yet, you can obtain an Oracle Free Tier account by [clicking here.](https://myservices.us.oraclecloud.com/mycloud/signup?sourceType=:em:lw:rce:cpo:RC_EMMK200131P00052:WLLabApril)

-### Preparing your environment
+### 1. Preparing your environment

 - Open the [OCI console](https://console.eu-frankfurt-1.oraclecloud.com), log in using the **Single Sign On** menu on the **left**